The Dr Sarno Back Pain Relief Method,

 That is, I believe, one reason people develop persistent pain patterns even long after the tissues have healed.
 Their “bodymind” cannot “find its way back” to “normal.”
 It cannot relax, because the nerve reactions are too extreme, too fast, too confused, too disjointed, and too “burned into the memory banks” for the body or mind to find its way back to “normal.”

-One of the great values of “structural bodywork” is you can in many cases SEE, in the present moment, which muscles are most over-shortened, and therefore over-contracted.
-These are, most likely, where the nervous system initiated and now perpetuates psycho-neuro-muscular hyper-tension patterns causing pain.
+One of the great values of “structural bodywork” is you can, in many cases, SEE, in the present moment, which muscles are most over-shortened and, therefore, over-contracted.
+These are, most likely, where the nervous system most initiated and now perpetuates psycho*-neuro-muscular hyper-tension patterns causing pain.

-(The “psycho” part refers primarily to the functions of the brain, and possibly the mind, depending on the Client’s or Patient’s unique situation.
-It does NOT [necessarily] refer to “needing a psychiatrist”!)
+* The “psycho-“ part refers primarily to the breath, soul, mind or psychology.
+The functions of the brain, and possibly the mind, depend on the Client’s or Patient’s unique situation.
+It does NOT [necessarily] mean you are crazy or “needing a psychiatrist”!)

 “Tracking” Trauma Events & Injuries